 Phillies manager Ben Chapman had already been widely condemned for his vicious bench jockeying of Robinson, the ugliest public incident of the year.
 (Chapman and Dixie Walker were close friends and had been roommates with the Yankees.)
 Now big-name sports columnists rallied to Robinson’s side, repeating Woodward’s accusations and defending Robinson’s right to play.
 Jimmy Cannon of the New York Post wrote, “There is a great lynch mob among us and they go unhooded and work without rope.”17 The Sporting News, a longtime apologist for segregated baseball, editorialized that “the presence of a Negro player in the majors is an accomplished fact, which no amount of ill-advised strike talk can affect.”18

-The African American sportswriter Sam Lacy thought the tide of support from Frick and the white press was a turning point signaling acceptance not just of Robinson, but of integration.
-Lacy wrote, “[A]t long last, it looks as though we have the wind at our backs.”19
+The African American sportswriter Sam Lacy thought the tide of support from Frick and the white press was a turning point signaling acceptance not just of Robinson, but of integration. “[A]t long last, it looks as though we have the wind at our backs,” Lacy wrote.19

-In 1997, the fiftieth anniversary of Robinson’s debut, ESPN’s Outside the Lines reported that it had interviewed 93 of the 107 surviving players on other National League teams.
-Only three of them—all members of the Cubs—claimed that their club had voted to strike as part of a league-wide boycott on Opening Day.
-Five players—one Cub, two Pirates, and two Phillies—said their teams had voted against a strike.
+In 1997, the 50th anniversary of Robinson’s debut, ESPN’s Outside the Lines reported that it had interviewed 93 of the 107 surviving players on other National League teams.
+Only three of them — all members of the Cubs — claimed that their club had voted to strike as part of a league-wide boycott on Opening Day.
+Five players — one Cub, two Pirates, and two Phillies — said their teams had voted against a strike.
 The other 85 either denied knowing anything or wouldn’t comment.22

 The Cardinals could never escape the stain on their reputations.
 After a 1990 book, The Ballplayers, named him and Slaughter as leaders of the strike plot, 82-year-old Terry Moore had his lawyer write to the publisher demanding a retraction.23